 Zika virus, H1N1, and Ebola have called attention to the ways in which infectious disease outbreaks can severely – and at times uniquely – affect the health interests of pregnant women and their offspring.
-These examples also highlight the critical need to proactively consider pregnant women and their offspring in research & development (R&D) efforts to combat emerging and re-emerging infectious diseases.
-This is especially true for vaccine R&D, since vaccines are often a critical component in the public health response to epidemic threats.
+These serious and often disproportionate risks underscore the critical need to proactively consider the interests of pregnant women and their offspring in efforts to combat epidemic threats.
+This is especially true for vaccines, essential tools in the public health response to infectious diseases.

 Historically, the needs of pregnant women have not been adequately represented in the